kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     }
     ```

-    1. Indicates that the method requires validation
+    1. Indicates that the method requires validation.
-    2. Indicates that the result requires validation with a validator from the return value type
+    2. Indicates that the result should be validated through the `Validator` of the return type.
-    3. Standard validation annotation
+    3. Standard validation annotation.

-### Validation options { #validation-options-2 }
+### Validation Options { #validation-options-2 }

-There are two types of validation:
+There are two validation modes:

-- `Full` - all fields that are just marked up are validated, all possible validation errors are collected
-  and only then an exception is thrown. (**Default behavior**)
+- `Full` - all marked arguments and the result are checked, all possible validation errors are collected, and only then an exception is thrown.
+This is the default behavior.
-- `FailFast` - exception is thrown on the first validation error encountered.
+- `FailFast` - an exception is thrown on the first found error.

-Example of FailFast validation:
+Example of `FailFast` validation:

 ===! ":fontawesome-brands-java: `Java`"